-In 1999, Christian Daughton, an environmental chemist with the EPA, and Thomas Ternes, who worked for Germany’s ESWE-Institute for Water Research and Water Technology, published a journal article that revealed the presence of pharmaceuticals in the freshwater cycle.
+In 1999, Christian Daughton, an environmental chemist with the Environmental Protection Agency, and Thomas Ternes, who worked for Germany’s ESWE-Institute for Water Research and Water Technology, published a journal article revealing the presence of pharmaceuticals in the freshwater cycle.
 Its publication sparked a flurry of attention and investigation that has continued to this day.

-The presence of pharmaceuticals in the water supply points to a potential problem for both humans and the environment.
-It means that humans are being exposed to medicines that they don’t need and the ecosystem is being exposed to chemicals that can alter how living organisms develop and grow.
+It exposes people to medicines they don’t need and endangers our ecosystem with chemicals that can have profound environmental impacts, altering how living organisms develop and grow.
 Even though it’s been almost 20 years since Daughton and Ternes published their findings, research into this problem is still in its infancy.
 However, the urgency behind this problem is growing.

-One primary reason for the growing concern is that populations in North America and Europe are aging, and they are increasingly relying on prescription drugs to address a wide variety of health issues.
-In other words, more people plus more medication means more reasons for concern.
+One primary reason for the developing concern is that populations in North America and Europe are aging, and they are increasingly relying on prescription drugs to address a wide variety of health issues.
+In other words, more people plus more medication means more reasons to worry.

-What some people find alarming is that water treatment facilities are not required to filter pharmaceuticals out of the water supply.
+Some people find it alarming that there are no regulations mandating water treatment facilities to filter pharmaceuticals out of the water supply.
 The EPA requires water treatment facilities to test for nearly 90 different potential contaminants, but medicines aren’t on this list.
-While treatment facilities aren’t required to test for pharmaceuticals, the good news is that water treatment facilities are well-equipped to filter many of these “toxins” out of the water supply.
-They typically remove anywhere from 95 to 98 percent of pharmaceuticals from the water supply.
-Still, no one is quite sure where that remaining three to five percent ends up or what impact it has.
+While the federal government does not expect treatment facilities to test for pharmaceuticals, the good news is that water treatment facilities are well-equipped to filter many of these toxins out of the water supply.
+They typically remove anywhere from 95 to 98% of pharmaceuticals from the water supply.

-So, now it’s up to researchers to develop a better understanding of this issue.
+Now it’s up to additional researchers to develop a better understanding of this issue.
 To do this, they are asking two main questions:

 - How do pharmaceuticals end up in the water supply?

-- What kind of impact are these chemicals in the water having on the people, animals, and plants consuming them?
+- What impact are these waterborne chemicals having on the people, animals, and plants consuming them?

 Why Is This Happening?

-First of all, let’s define what we mean when we use the term “pharmaceuticals.”
-This term refers to prescription medications that are given to humans to treat a wide variety of medical conditions.
-So far, studies have shown that the drugs most likely to be found in drinking water include:
+First of all, let’s define what we mean when we use the word “pharmaceuticals.”
+This term refers to controlled substances that doctors prescribe to humans to treat a wide range of medical conditions.
+So far, studies have shown that the drugs most likely to be present in drinking water include: